Pottery Logs

 I spent some time getting to know the studio with our teacher Ben -- a wonderful space.
 I'm definitely the least experienced person here, which I enjoy because I get a lot of attention and many people to learn from :)

 We then got into wedging clay, preparing to throw cylinders.
-I feel like the wheel controls me more than I control it at this stage - I need getting used to the varying levels of force required and the types of movements.
+I feel like the wheel controls me more than I control it at this stage - I need to get used to the varying levels of force required and the types of movements.
 This is in contrast with other art forms I've tried: usually much effort is spent trying to let go of my need for control and let the medium guide me.
 I threw three small cylinders, and I'm pretty pleased with the angle of the walls and the consistency.

 There was a lot of talk of 'platelets' in clay which I am now very curious about!
 Wedging, centering, throwing, all are optimised to compress and align 'platelets' in the clay: small flat particles that make up the body of the clay.
 I'm fascinated by how simple movements affect the material on such a tiny scale.